 I am referring to carbs here, of course, not math.
 Because in math, simple is always better!

-Carbs is a short way to say carbohydrates.
+Carbs are a short way to say carbohydrates.
 Carbohydrates, along with fats and proteins, are essential to human survival.
 Without carbs, we die.
-But here is a little secret: carbs are not just your breads and your pastas and your crackers and cookies.
+But here is a little secret: carbs are not just your bread and your pasta and your crackers and cookies.
 Nope.
 You can find carbs in vegetables and fruits, too.

 They give you a quick boost, but when they’re done producing the energy they need, they’re done and gone.

 To avoid hypoglycemia, which is a sudden drop in blood sugars, our bodies need a sustained source of carbs.
 In today’s’ world, it seems a lot easier to mindlessly consume simple carbs than it is to conscientiously choose complex carbs.